 - SPOT surgeries are scheduled appointments.
 A voucher will be issued with your scheduled appointment date.

-- SPOT spay/neuter surgeries are scheduled on Fridays.
+- SPOT spay/neuter surgeries are scheduled on Wednesdays and Fridays.

 If you are receiving federal or state financial assistance or otherwise meet the Federal Poverty Income Guidelines.

 Low Income Requirements

 |Region||1 Person||2 Person||3 Person||4 Person||5 Person|

 How do I apply?

 Download and print or pick up an application and fill out one application for each pet you wish to receive services.
 Bring your completed application to the Auburn Valley Humane Society at 4910 A Street SE in Auburn along with proof of income or financial assistance and your co-payment.